top of page

 South Kaibab Trail in Grand Canyon National Park

-After about 2.5 hours of hiking, I finally got my first glimpse of the Colorado River.
-Even from this vantage point, I was struck by how vividly the green color stood out..
+After about 2.5 hours of hiking, I got my first glimpse of the Colorado River.
+Even from a distance, the vivid green color popped against the red canyon rock.

 South Kaibab Trail in Grand Canyon National Park